vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/001/12_pra_shardha.md

 title = "12"

 +++
-I am in agreement with most of the standard interpr. that the referent of the subj. of ab is the troop of Aṅgirases, expressed by the neut. s-stem śárdhaḥ (pace Gr, who takes it as a thematic masc. nom. sg., referring to Agni, sim.
-Schmidt [B+I, 43 n.
+I am in agreement with most of the standard interpr. that the referent of the subj. of ab is the troop of Aṅgirases, expressed by the neut. s-stem śárdhaḥ (pace Grassmann, who takes it as a thematic masc. nom. sg., referring to Agni, sim.
+Schmidt [Bṛhaspati und Indra, 43 n.

 21]), though this word generally refers to the Marut troop.